Residential Life Roles

 Assistant director/area director

-Each college/community is assigned an assistant director whose primary responsibility is to develop an environment where our students can study, socialize and grow.
+Each of our communities is assigned an assistant director or area director whose primary responsibility is to develop an environment where our students can study, socialize and grow.

 Resident directors & community director